Ajax (crane barge): Sian Yung salvage

 In 1972 the Ajax and Hercules were used together to raise the ship SS Sian Yung.
 Sian Yung was built as a Victory ship in 1944 and named the USS Lincoln Victory serving in The US War Shipping Administration.
 In 1947 the USS Lincoln was sold to NASM and renamed Aardijk.
 In 1962 she was sold again to the Chinese Maritime Trust Company and renamed Sian Yung.
 Sian Yung sank in the Panama Canal in the Gaillard Cut after hitting rocks in 1970.
 Several salvage attempts were made and failed.
 The Ajax and Hercules were able to raise her to the point she could be patched, pumped then moved to the Bay of Panama.
 In the bay she was half sunk into her final resting place along the shore.
-Sian Yung sunk with a cargo of rice, baled cotton and 200 barrels of heavy fuel oil, these were removed before the Ajax and Hercules raised her.
+Sian Yung sunk with a cargo of rice, baled cotton, and 200 barrels of heavy fuel oil, which were removed before the Ajax and Hercules raised her.